Understanding the Appraisal Process

-Most people are familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar face in the exchange.
-Next, the mortgage company provides the financial capital required to finance the transaction.
-The title company makes sure that all areas of the transaction are completed and that a clear title passes to the buyer from the seller.
+It's likely you are familiar with the parties having a role in the transaction.
+The real estate agent is the most familiar person in the exchange.
+Next, the lender provides the money required to fund the deal.
+And ensuring all areas of the sale are completed and that the title is clear to transfer from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the value of the real estate is in line with the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who's responsible for making sure the property is worth the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisals By Trautman will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

-Our first duty at Appraisals By Trautman is to inspect the property to ascertain its true status.
-We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the shape a typical buyer would expect them to be.
-To make sure the stated square footage is accurate and convey the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the house.
+To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the condition a typical person would expect them to be.
+To make sure the stated size of the property is accurate and describe the layout of the home, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the property.

 Cost Approach

-This is where the appraiser gathers information on local building costs, the cost of labor and other elements to determine how much it would cost to build a property similar to the one being appraised.
-This value usually sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser uses information on local construction costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
+This figure usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers are intimately familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers are intimately familiar with the neighborhoods in which they appraise.
+They thoroughly understand the value of specific features to the people of that area.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the subject being appraised.
+By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

-An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true value of features of homes in Champaign and Champaign, Appraisals By Trautman can't be beat.
-This approach to value is usually awarded the most consideration when an appraisal is for a home sale.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to knowing the true worth of features of homes in Champaign and Champaign, Appraisals By Trautman is second to none.
+The sales comparison approach to value is most often awarded the most importance when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional method of valuing a house.
-In this case, the amount of revenue the property yields is factored in with income produced by comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - we may use a third approach to value.
+In this situation, the amount of income the real estate yields is taken into consideration along with other rents in the area for comparable properties to derive the current value.

 Coming Up With The Final Value

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-Note: While the appraised value is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Appraisals By Trautman will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+At the end of the day, an appraiser from Appraisals By Trautman will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.